-Make use of the (increased) gift tax exemptions in 2023

-In 2023, the increased exemption for gift tax regarding the own-home (also referred to in Dutch as the 'jubelton'), was reduced to an amount of EUR 28,947.
-In 2024 it will be abolished altogether.
-Do you want to make use of the current (limited) increased gift tax exemption?
-If so, make sure you have made the necessary arrangements before the end of 2023.
+Make use of the (increased) gift tax exemptions in 2024 In 2023, the increased exemption for gift tax regarding the own-home (also referred to in Dutch as the 'jubelton'), was abolished in 2024.
+In certain situations, other gift exemptions may be available.
 Your advisor can tell you more about the possibilities.

-Please note 1: did your child receive a gift in 2021 for the maintenance or improvement of the own-home, and did you make use of the gift tax exemption in this regard?
-In that case, make sure that the maintenance or improvement is completed before the end of 2023.
+Please note 1: did your child receive a gift in 2022 for the maintenance or improvement of the own-home, and did you make use of the gift tax exemption in this regard?
+In that case, make sure that the maintenance or improvement is paid for before the end of 2024.
 Otherwise, the exemption may not be applicable.
 This could result in gift tax being due.